kristelfung/blackjack-count-cards/README.md

 With a higher count:

-1. More blackjacks for everyone, but there is a 1.5x payout for the player.
+1. More blackjacks for everyone, but there is a 1.5x payout for the player
 2. Insurance becomes profitable with a positive count (likely for dealer to blackjack too)
-3. More likely for dealer to bust on a high count.
+3. More likely for dealer to bust on a high count
-4. Double Down is profitable.
+4. Double Down is profitable
-5. Split 8, 9, 10-cards, or aces is profitable.
+5. Split 8, 9, 10-cards, or aces is profitable